A Billion Star Rating

 Camps For Small Groups

 The campground has three sheltered camp kitchens with gas barbeques, cold water taps (untreated rainwater), dishwashing sinks, food preparation surfaces, dining tables and benches.
 The 42 individual camp sites include a range of layouts to cater for tents, campervans, caravans and camper trailers.
-Four of the camp sites, one of the camp kitchens and one toilet block have been designed for wheelchair access.
+If you are looking for accessible options, four of the camp sites, one camp kitchen and one toilet block have been designed for wheelchair access.

 With only two campsites, Yarragil is the smallest campground in Lane Poole Reserve.
 It is ideal for families but not suited to large groups or large vehicles.
 Yarragil is particularly popular with canoeists and swimmers and is the entry point for canoeists setting out on the 11.5-kilometre journey to Nanga Road Bridge.
 With steps leading down into the water, swimming at Yarragil is a pleasant summer past time.
-2 sites (tent sites ONLY) campfires permitted in season.
+2 tent sites only, with campfires permitted in season.

 Stringers offers peaceful and private camping in individual campsites on the banks of the Murray River.
 Catering for tents only, the campground is a good base for activities which include swimming, canoeing, bushwalking, mountain bike riding and fishing.
-6 sites (tent sites ONLY) campfires permitted in season.
+6 tent sites only, with campfires permitted in season.

-Chuditch is an ideal place for families to camp and is not suitable for larger groups.
-There are picnic tables and a camp kitchen with gas cooking facilities.
-Untreated water is available.
-Fourteen of the 24 campsites are designated for tents with the other ten able to accommodate smaller caravans or camper trailers.
+Chuditch is an ideal place for families to camp however, is not suitable for larger groups.
+There are picnic tables and a camp kitchen with gas cooking facilities and untreated water is available.
+14 of the 24 campsites are designated for tents, with the other ten able to accommodate smaller caravans or camper trailers.
 A short walk trail leads down to the bank of the Murray River and a great spot to swim or launch a canoe.
+Campfires are not permitted.

 Camps For Large Groups

 Once the site of a thriving timber mill town, Nanga is now a peaceful camping and picnic area among pine trees.
-Bookings are not available at Nanga– it is first in, first served, with the exception of Nanga Brook.
+Bookings are not available at Nanga Mill and Nanga Townsite – it is first in, first served.
+However, Nanga Brook must be booked online.

-Arrival & Departure Times: Sites must be vacated by 12 noon on the day of departure
+Arrival & Departure Times: Sites must be vacated by 10am on the day of departure

-Campfire Season: Campfires are generally permitted from April through to December each year, subject to weather and fire conditions.
-Please be guided by signage within the reserve or contact Parks and Wildlife Service.
-Please provide your own firewood.
-Please do not remove or burn away wood from the surrounding forest, it’s a part of the ecosystem and is in breach of CALM regulations.
+Campfire Season: Campfires are generally permitted from April through to the end of November each year, subject to weather and fire conditions.
+Always follow signage within the reserve or contact Parks and Wildlife Service.
+Please do not remove or burn any wood from the surrounding forest, it’s a part of the ecosystem and is in breach of CALM regulations.
 On the spot penalties apply.

 Dogs: Friendly dogs are permitted in the reserve but are required to stay on leads at all times